 Who do you think would find your product valuable that you haven’t reached out to yet?
 Chances are there’s a group in the gaming community that would be an ideal match.

 7. To make a good branded game, you’ll need time and other resources.

-“No matter how much leeway that you think you’re going to need to give a developer as an artist, you’re going to need to give them more.
+We spoke with Sean Velasco, Shovel Knight director, and one of the founders of Yacht Club Games about branded interactive media: “No matter how much leeway that you think you’re going to need to give a developer as an artist, you’re going to need to give them more.
 It’s going to take longer than you want—no matter what.
 If the game is time-constrained, then there is no guarantee it’s going to be good.
 And you’re going to need to be there, sitting on them the entire time to make sure that it’s exactly your vision.
 Of course, there are places that mitigate that risk, right?
 Like when I was working at WayForward, we were like, ‘Yeah, we can make your game for you,’ and you can hit that movie date no matter what.
-But sometimes, the quality would suffer.” —Sean Velasco, a game designer and one of the founders of Yacht Club Games
+But sometimes, the quality would suffer.”

 “What is going to be the differentiator [with virtual influencers]?
-How fun is it to engage or interact with that character?
-A lot of people would rather follow a fake influencer who is fun than a boring influencer who is real.” —Peter Rojas, co-founder of Gizmodo and Engadget and an investor in synthetic reality at Betaworks Ventures
+How fun is it to engage or interact with that character?” asked Peter Rojas, co-founder of Gizmodo and Engadget and an investor in synthetic reality at Betaworks Ventures.